“Ma'am, I am not receiving the appropriate reply protocol from them.”

 Piers eyes are dark, as dark as the blood being splashed down there.
 It’s my duty to take him out, even if the theory might prove wrong and everyone dies all the same.
 I have the knowledge.
 If I don’t use it, it’s my fault.
 But he won’t react.

 “Piers...”
 I say silently.
-The word barely leaves my lips, it doesn’t even travel to him.
-We’re still a bit far from each other.
+The word barely leaves my lips, they don't travel to him.
+We’re still far from each other.
 He could read my lips, if he’s able to do so.
 “Why won’t you shoot?”

 I can’t bring myself to attack first.
 I have my hand on the pistol on my waist now.
 At least that.
 But it’s Piers.
-How am I supposed to kill the only man that has ever made me feel anything remotely similar to what love must be?
+How am I supposed to kill the only man that has ever made me feel anything remotely similar to love?
 How am I supposed to let him leave my life?

 I look at him, straight in the eyes.
 I don’t know if it’s my imagination, but I swear I saw a flicker of recognition.
 He’s in there.
 He’s trapped in there, in his own freaking body.
 “Piers!”
 I scream this time.
 His name raised over the ruckus happening at our feet.
 Like a cry for help, to someone who cannot answer.
 Maybe I can save him, maybe there’s a way to fix this, to end this nightmare without shooting him.
 He is in there.